Ethiopia again delays national election amid deadly tensions

 Late last month, five U.S. senators wrote to the U.S. special envoy for the Horn of Africa, Jeffrey Feltman, expressing concerns about Ethiopia’s ability to hold fair elections while the Tigray conflict continues.

-In response, Ethiopia’s national election board said it was “striving” to ensure the poll will be free.
+In response to that, Ethiopia’s national election board said it was “striving” to ensure the poll will be free.
 “Shortfalls are inevitable given factors such as population size, development deficits at all levels, a nascent democratic culture and an increasingly charged political and security environment,” it said.

+The election board has said some 36.2 million people have registered to vote.
+It was hoped that up to 50 million would do so.

 “We are deeply concerned about increasing political and ethnic polarization throughout the country,” the State Department said Friday.